 2. BIDDING.
 Bidding during the sale will be conducted in open auction manner with each bid offered being a minimum of $500.00 above the previous bid.
 The highest and best bidder to be the buyer.
 For all sales with competitive bidding, the execution plaintiff’s highest recorded bid is automatically registered.

 3. SALE TO 3RD PARTY.
-The buyer has two options for payment of his bid amount: 1) the full purchase price may be paid at the conclusion of the sale; or 2) a minimum of 10% of the bid amount shall be paid at the conclusion of the sale, but only if such percentage equals or exceeds the total amount of the Sheriff’s costs.
+The buyer has two options for payment of his bid amount: 1) the full purchase price may be paid at the conclusion of the sale; or 2) a deposit representing either 10% of the bid amount or the total amount of the Sheriff’s costs, whichever is higher, shall be paid at the conclusion of the sale.
 Acceptable forms of payment include cash, money order, business check or certified check from a financial lending institution.
 At the time of deposit, the buyer will sign an agreement for the payment of the remainder on or before the twenty-first (21st) calendar day following the sale.
 No extensions of the time for payment will be granted.

 5. DISBUREMENT OF SALE FUNDS.
 For all sales to 3rd-party buyers, a Schedule of Proposed Distribution will be issued by the Sheriff approximately thirty (30) days after the sale.
 Payment of all tax liens, municipal liens and claims of record filed as of the date of the sale and that are required by statute to be collected and paid by the Sheriff, as well as all municipal claims certified to the Sheriff prior to the issuance of the Schedule of Distribution, will be made from sale proceeds before distribution of any overage to the execution debtor.
 Otherwise, payment of such liens and claims are the responsibility of the buyer.
 In accordance with Pennsylvania statute, the Sheriff will pay out of the proceeds of the sale first, after costs, all delinquent taxes and municipal claims certified to the Sheriff prior to distribution.